j3-n/cordle-bot/README.md

 we are hoes that do hacking
 yes we are

-I already want to commit die at the thought of go
+I  want to commit die at the thought of JavaScript